Aurelily/HappyCow-Mobile-Clone/README.md

 🖥 Type : Mobile React Native Frontend demo project.
 📱 Optimal design for IOS Iphone 12 but working in all device and system

+### You can Sign Up on demo or directly Sign in for testing with
+* email : testing@gmail.com
+* password : azerty

 -----------------

 Overview